JezzaHehn/pyifs/README.md

 An Iterated Function System in Python
 =====================================

 Initially written under the guidance of Thomas Ludwig one night at KiwiFoo.
 The tone-mapped image handling comes from Minilight.
+Restructuring and additional transforms by Jezza Hehn.

-NOTE: I strongly recommend using PyPy to run this (it runs about 40x faster)
+NOTE: While this will run in standard Python 2, using PyPy will be about 40x faster.

 Running
 -------

 Just run

-    python pyifs.py
+    pypy pyifs.py

-You can change the output filename at the bottom of `pyifs.py`

-NOTE: You may want to provide a seed with `random.seed()` so if you get a nice result, you can re-run it at higher resolution, etc.
+NOTE: If you get a nice result, the random seed is saved in the image filename if you wish to re-render at a different resolution.

 Customization
 -------------

-Parts of the code that can be customized are marked `CUSTOMIZE` in `pyifs.py`
+Parts of the code that can be customized are as follows:

-* You can adjust the `WIDTH`, `HEIGHT`, `ITERATIONS`, `NUM_POINTS` and `NUM_TRANSFORMS`
+* You can adjust the `width`, `height`, `iterations`, `num_points`, `num_transforms`, and `image_count` in `config.py`
-* You can write new `Transform` classes
+* You can write new `Transform` or `ComplexTransform` classes in `transforms.py`
-* You can pick which transforms to choose from in `TRANSFORM_CHOICES`

 Writing New Transforms
 ----------------------